joshbegley/nyt-latest/README.md

 **Peace Summit in Egypt Shows a Shift in Rhetoric but no Consensus**\
 `World leaders met in Cairo on Saturday to talk about de-escalating violence in Gaza.
-Hours later, they had little to show but a vast divide.`\
+Hours later, they were still deeply divided.`\
 https://nytimes.com/2023/10/21/world/middleeast/peace-summit-gaza-egypt.html?searchResultPosition=1

 **Americans, Weary of Foreign Conflicts, Face Another**\